imdoc32/DELL-OSX/EFI-DELL-3080MFF/Readme.md

 Hi everyone,

 I share you my EFI folder for MAC OS Sonoma and Sequoia.
+Opencore 1.0.3

 Everything is Working even audio, USB3, Intel bluetooth and wifi (Only Sonoma).